Teaching Assistant Professor of Graphic Design

 Professor Briggs is the recipient of numerous scholarly, creative, and pedagogical grants, awards, and recognitions.
 She currently serves on the Advisory Board of the International Panorama Council (2018-2021) and is a member of the College Art Association and the Society of Architectural Historians.
 She has been represented by Zg Gallery in Chicago since 2004.

-Research interests: the built environment; immersive media; visual culture; design theory.
+Research interests: the built environment, immersive media, visual culture, and design theory.